revaturelabs/af-location-service/README.md

 ### Room
 Rooms are objects that contain the room name, capacity, and room type.
-Room type is an enum that can be "ONLINE", "CLASSROOM", or NULL.
-The bulidingId refeerences the building at which the room is located. **All room requests require a locationId and buildingId.**
+Room type is an enum that can be "VIRTUAL", "REMOTE", "MEETING" or NULL.
+The buiLdingId references the building at which the room is located. **All room requests require a locationId and buildingId.**

 **Room JSON:**
 ```